With Even Stronger Reason

 "Fine," I said.
 Dorothy did tell me not to disturb her and that she would leave the decisions to me for the day.
 "But he has to be with someone - and I don't care who - very soon because I have a mediation for another case in three hours."

 The look on Quatre's face was asking me if I still had time for a quickie anyway.
 Why was I sleeping with this guy again?
 He was trouble.

 "I'll be there soon," he said and believe me when I say that it was a little too soon.

 Not even after Winner junior's twelfth scream did I hear the roar of a helicopter just outside my window.
 Upon further inspection, I noticed the gigantic and very intricately designed W plastered on the side of the aircraft.
 I was not even aware that our building had a helipad.

 Duo suddenly stepped into my office and delivered only three words before disappearing again into his own office.

 "Deal with it," he said before hauling Winner junior into my office and shutting the door as he left.
 Winner junior stared at me.
 I stared back.

-"You told daddy you didn't want me," he said with an accusatory look.
+"You told daddy you didn't want me," he said with an accusatory look and a finger pointed directly at me.
 I never promised him that I would keep him.
 I had no answer to that.
 Therefore, I continued to stare back at him.

-"If you want my daddy, you'll have to go through me first."
+"If you want my daddy, you'll have to go through me."

 The knock on my door came as junior sustained his disappointed and threatening stare at me.